This article covers frequently-asked questions about Datto Switches.

-No our switches only support 802.3af PoE, you would need to power non 802.3af devices by power adapter or by passive PoE injector.
+No, our switches only support 802.3af PoE.
+You would need to power non-802.3af devices by power adapter or by passive PoE injector.

 I already have switches in my network, but I'd like to start adding some Datto switches to my network as well.
 Is this possible?

-Yes, our switches are compatible with other switches and routers using the standard TCP/IP protocol
+Yes, our switches are compatible with other switches and routers using the standard TCP/IP protocol.

 On the Voice VLAN, does it add devices to this VLAN based on OUI?

-When enabled on a port, the Voice VLAN feature allows VLAN tagged on the port and modifies the priority for packets which match the Voice VLAN ID and OUI prefix.
+When enabled on a port, the Voice VLAN feature allows VLAN tagged on the port and modifies the priority for packets that match the Voice VLAN ID and OUI prefix.
 Traffic is not automatically tagged.
 See Voice VLAN for more information.

-Are all ports designed as trunk only or can they be individually set as access ports only?
+Are all ports designed as trunk only, or can they be individually set as access ports only?

 To set a port as an access port, set only the PVID and Untagged VLAN.
 To have a trunk port allow multiple tagged VLANs.

 What provisions are there for failed firmware updates?